Uber under pressure on UK minimum wage in test of gig economy

 Drivers in the British litigation were working for Uber during “any period when the driver was logged into the Uber app within the territory in which the driver was licensed to operate and was ready and willing to accept trips,” according to a Supreme Court press summary.

-Uber’s Northern and Eastern Europe boss Jamie Heywood said their plan gave drivers what they wanted.
+Uber’s Northern and Eastern Europe boss Jamie Heywood defended the firm’s plan.

 “If we decided that logged-on time on the app was also working time, that would mean that we would need to introduce shifts telling drivers when they can work, which most drivers don’t want to do, and we’d also need to introduce exclusivity terms,” he told Sky News.

-He declined to say what the total cost would be to the firm but said they are committed to remaining “absolutely competitive on pricing” and would be communicating with drivers in the next few days over settlements for historic trips.
+He declined to say what the total cost would be to the firm but said they are committed to remaining competitive on pricing and would be communicating with drivers in the next few days over settlements for historic trips.

+Morgan Stanley said it estimated the hit to core earnings at around $300 million in 2021/22, as it assumed that the cost will not be passed onto consumers in the near term.

-Uber’s announcement could also put pressure on other firms operating in the gig economy, where millions of people tend to work for one or more companies on a job-by-job basis.
+Uber’s announcement could also put pressure on others in the gig economy, where millions of people tend to work for one or more companies on a job-by-job basis.

-Rival taxi service Addison Lee and food delivery firm Deliveroo, which is due to float soon, have both been subject to legal action over workplace rights.
+Rival taxi service Addison Lee and food delivery firm Deliveroo have both been subject to legal action over workplace rights.

 “The new phase of our economy should be about protecting workers’ rights, driving higher standards, driving new technologies,” British business minister Kwasi Kwarteng said.